tynielsen/tylern.com/README.md

 ## Usage

-## API
+## API/JSON
 Coming Soon.

 ## Security
 Currently, no security is necessary.

-*This README will actively updated as changes are made.
+*This README will be actively updated as changes are made.